 Cliggett, Lisa & Christopher Pool, eds 2008.
 Economies and the Transformation of Landscape.
 New York: Alta Mira Press.

-Cliggett, Lisa & Virginia Bond, eds In press.
+Cliggett, Lisa & Virginia Bond, 2013.
 “Tonga Timeline: Appraising 60 years of multidisciplinary research in Zambia and Zimbabwe.”
 London/Lusaka: Limbani Trust Publishers/ Africa Books Collective.

 Selected Articles and Book Chapters